asyml/texar/examples/seqgan/README.md

 |BLEU3 | 0.1209 (0.2979) | 0.0981 (0.2202) | 0.1194 (0.3099) | 0.1190 (0.2810) |
 |BLEU4 | 0.0424 (0.1324) | 0.0287 (0.0828) | 0.0414 (0.1330) | 0.0417 (0.1212)|

-The first value in each cell stands for the BLEU score on test dataset, while the other value indicates BLEU score on train dataset.
+The first value in each cell stands for the BLEU score on the test dataset, while the other value indicates the BLEU score on train dataset.

 ## Log

-During training, loss and BLEU score are recorded in log directory.
-Here, we provide sample log output when training on `coco` dataset.
+During training, loss and BLEU score are recorded in the log directory.
+Here, we provide sample log output when training on the  `coco` dataset.

 ### Training loss
-Training loss will be recoreded in coco_log/log.txt.
+Training loss will be recorded in coco_log/log.txt.
 ```text
 G pretrain epoch   0, step 1: train_ppl: 81.639235
 G pretrain epoch   1, step 1: train_ppl: 9.845531